The Johannesburg Art Scene from the 60's to the 90's

 THE FACES BEHIND THE GALLERIES

-We trust the following pictures of Johannesburg's main dealers during the 60's to the 80's will be of interest (in alphabetical order).
-Click on images for further details!
+We trust the pictures of Johannesburg's main dealers during the 60's to the 80's will be of interest (in alphabetical order) - please follow this link!

 .